Poles, Shocks and Tygers: The Time-reversible Burgers equation: Introduction

 Equivalence of ensembles in equilibrium statistical physics is an important result.
 As a consequence, a given physical problem in equilibrium statistical physics can be studied using alternative ensembles (under appropriate thermodynamic limits), some of which can either be especially suited for the ease of calculation or for illustrating certain aspects of the problem.
 Such a luxury is often not present while dealing with general nonequilibrium systems; however, a few examples do exist where some progress has been made, for example, the construction of microcanonical and canonical ensembles for paths of Markov processes to describe the statistical properties of nonequilibrium systems driven in steady states and the examination of conditions for the equivalence of nonequilibrium ensembles~\cite{PRLChetriteHugo2013}.
 Moreover, the nature of interaction between the constituents of a system under consideration can further complicate the situation, both for equilibrium and out-of-equilibrium general many-body systems~\cite{Vroylandt2019,Touchette_2011,CAMPA200957}.

 Turbulence described by driven-dissipative hydrodynamic equations is a paradigmatic example of a nonequilibrium phenomena.
-Hence, the availability of nonequilibrium ensembles and their equivalence may significantly further the theoretical understanding of statistical properties of turbulence.
+Hence, the availability of nonequilibrium ensembles and their equivalence may significantly further theoretical understanding of statistical properties of turbulence.
 Such an approach was initiated in~\cite{gallavotti1995dynamical}, where the idea of \textit{dynamical ensembles} was introduced for the nonequilibrium stationary states of a two-dimensional sheared fluid.
 This was further extended to turbulence in~\cite{gallavotti1996equivalence} by constructing a time-reversal invariant version of the Navier-Stokes equations (NSE), hereafter, called the time-reversible NSE (RNS).
 The ensembles associated with nonequilibrium stationary states of the NSE and RNS were conjectured to be equivalent in the limit of an infinite Reynolds number (\textit{equivalence conjecture})~\cite{gallavotti1996equivalence}.
 This conjecture was later weakened to include cases with finite Reynolds number~\cite{Gallavotti2018quantandconj2,Gallavotti_2019conj2,gallavotti2020nonequilibrium,Gallavotti2021conj2}.

-Following~\cite{gallavotti1996equivalence} a time-reversible variant of the NSE is constructed by imposing a global constraint on the system so that certain prescribed macroscopic observables, such as energy, enstrophy, etc. remained conserved in time.
-But this fundamentally modifies the dissipation mechanism; the dissipation terms now act as ``thermostatting terms''.
+Following~\cite{gallavotti1996equivalence} a time-reversible variant of the NSE is constructed by imposing a global constraint on the system so certain prescribed macroscopic observables, such as energy, enstrophy, etc. remain conserved in time however this fundamentally modifies the dissipation mechanism; the dissipation terms now act as thermostatting terms.
 A priori it is not certain that such a formulation will reproduce the statistical properties of turbulence in detail.